rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

  (Should I split off the last two into seperate repositories?)
  - Pro - Tickets are given out per type so if I reach a limit of more than a 1000 a short term workaround would be to create duplicate types.
  - Pro - repositoryTicketTypeTickets chnages will be infrequent.
 Only batch creation and ticket type deletion.
 We can't delete tickets without deleting the whole type so records will only change when batches are added.
- - Not Concern - Paginated data will be required from the main repository so that is not a concern.
+ - Not Concern - Paginated data will be retrieved from the main repository so that is not a concern.
+   - > But that means that to get tickets I have to go through all the tickets and filter out the wrong type by typeGUID
+   - > Decided to live with this.
+(Alternaive is to create an index for every ticketType)
  - Not Concern - Individual tickets are changed in their lifecycle but this happens in main table

 Secondary repositoryTicketTypeTickets will only be read from or written to in admin operation CreateBatch so it can handle lifecycle